ODA Spending

 How much ODA does Italy allocate to global health?

 Italy prioritizes health and provides staunch support to multilateral health organizations.
 In 2022, Italy contributed US$764 million ODA to global health, or 10% of its ODA, at par with the OECD DAC average.
-Italy was the 7th-largest OECD DAC donor to global health in 2022 in absolute terms.
-Global health ODA decreased by 25% in 2022 potentially due to a decline in Covid-19 support.
+Italy was the 7th largest OECD DAC donor to global health in 2022 in absolute terms.
+Global health ODA decreased by 25% in 2022, likely due to a decline in COVID-19 support.

 How is Italian global health ODA changing?

-As with the rest of its ODA, Italy delivers most of its health ODA multilaterally and is a strong supporter of health multilaterals.
+As with the rest of its ODA, Italy delivers most of its health ODA multilaterally.
 Italy hosted the first replenishment of the Global Fund in Rome in 2005 and has steadily increased its contributions since.
-However, in 2022, Italy delivered only 39% of its health ODA multilaterally, decreasing from 64% in 2021.
+However, in 2022, Italy delivered only 39% of health ODA multilaterally, decreasing from 64% in 2021.

 How does Italy allocate global health ODA?